-Actual place of residence is determined based on the actual place of residence specified in the Census 2011 and changes made in the OCMA Population Register.
-However, as years pass by, it becomes more and more difficult to determine place of actual residence, as people in Population Register change their registered place of residence not only when moving to another residence, but also due to other reasons, e.g., to avoid paying higher real estate tax, a person not actually living in the address is registered there, or to have a place in a suitable kindergarten child is registered within the administrative territory of that kindergarten.
+Actual place of residence is determined based on the actual place of residence specified in the Census 2011 and changes made in the OCMA Register of Natural persons.
+However, as years pass by, it becomes more and more difficult to determine place of actual residence, as people in the Register of Natural persons change their registered place of residence not only when moving to another residence, but also due to other reasons, e.g., to avoid paying higher real estate tax, a person not actually living in the address is registered there, or to have a place in a suitable kindergarten child is registered within the administrative territory of that kindergarten.
 Often when emigrating abroad, registered place of residence is not changed, or it is done with a delay of several years.
 Therefore, in the Census 2021 that will be conducted solely based on administrative registers, only registered place of residence will be used.

 Registered place of residence is determined on several stages:

 - finding initial addressing object code;